 My heart is overjoyed.

-Even my non pumpkin-lover husband is loving this.
+Even my non pumpkin-lover husband is loving these Pumpkin Chocolate Chip Scones.
 And that is saying a lot.

 Here’s what I’ll say: Make it whatever you want!

 We’ve had it for breakfast.
 We’ve had it for dessert.
 We’ve had it as snack.
-I may or may not have eaten it for lunch.
+I may or may not have eaten it for lunch the other day.

 How to make Pumpkin Chocolate Chip Scones